Jim Morrison: 1965–1971: The Doors

-In the middle of 1965, after graduating with a bachelor's degree from the UCLA film school, Morrison led a bohemian lifestyle in Venice Beach.
+After graduating from UCLA in mid-1965, Morrison led a bohemian lifestyle in Venice Beach.
 Living on the rooftop of a building inhabited by his UCLA classmate, Dennis Jakob, he wrote the lyrics of many of the early songs the Doors would later perform live and record on albums, such as "Moonlight Drive" and "Hello, I Love You".
 According to fellow UCLA student Ray Manzarek, he lived on canned beans and LSD for several months.